alexgustafson/disco_vagrant/README.md

     build the vagrant vms for discomaster and disconode1

+        if you have previously built virtual boxes running, you may want to Machine->Close->Power Off and then Machine->Remove->remove all files before making new virtual boxes in this next step

         >> vagrant up

         this will take a while, vagrant needs to download the basic box and configure the 2 vagrant environments.
 After this command the 2 vagrant boxes will be running in the background.

+        test by doing 'vagrant ssh discomaster' and then 'exit'

     generate the erlang cookie, the ssh key, copy the key from discomaster to disconode1